 In this case, we created a guide to fix the ERR_SSL_PROTOCOL_ERROR message on Google Chrome.

 Method 1: Restart Your Computer

 Step 1.
-On your computer, press on the Windows key on your keyboard to open the Start menu.
+On your computer, press the Windows key on your keyboard to open the Start menu.

 Step 3.
 Finally, click on Restart to begin reloading your system’s resources.

 Once your computer has restarted, go back to Google Chrome and try to open a website to see if the SSL Protocol message would still occur on your computer.